sephiroth6/Grafamo/README.md

 # Grafamo Project

 A docker-compose of Grafana with MongoDb datasource that use a middleware npm server.
-Based on [Mongodb-grafana](https://github.com/JamesOsgood/mongodb-grafana).
+Based on [mongodb-grafana](https://github.com/JamesOsgood/mongodb-grafana), allows MongoDB to be used as a data source for Grafana by providing a proxy to convert the Grafana Data source [API](http://docs.grafana.org/plugins/developing/datasources/) into MongoDB aggregation queries.

 ## Quickstart Instructions